Information for Policymakers

 "Washington Study Further Ties Quality Library Programs to Student Success" by Carolyn Sun (School Library Journal, May 15, 2015) This includes a link to the actual study.

 "School Libraries: The Best Bang for Your Education Buck" by Minerva (June 2,2015)

 "Why Fund Libraries When It is All Online?" by Nicola Morgan (An Awfully Big Blog Adventure, Jan.
 22, 2015)

 "The Real Cost of Cutting School Libraries" by Patti Sloan and Joan Flora (blog post inTeaching it Forward, March 15, 2014

 "The Shame of Los Angeles" by Diane Ravitch (Diane Ravitch's Blog, a site to discuss better education for all, Feb.
 28, 2014)

 "Some Libraries Are Too Quiet: Budget cuts leave many L.A.
 Unified schools without librarians" by Teresa Watanabe (front page of LA Times, Monday, Feb.
 24, 2014) [This article refers to the Krashen presentation listed next.]

 Why Invest in Libraries, a Presentation at LAUSD Board of Education Meeting, February 11, 2014 by Stephen Krashen.
 Krashen analyzed LAUSD test scores to document the negative effect of poverty and the positive effect of voluntary reading on scores in LAUSD schools, as well as the effect of libraries in support of both voluntary reading and improved test scores.

-Dr. Stephen Krashen defends libraries at LAUSD Board Meeting by Stephen D. Krashen.
+VIDEO: Dr. Stephen Krashen defends libraries at LAUSD Board Meeting by Stephen D. Krashen.
 (YouTube.
 16 Feb.
 2014.)